joakimfors/PyMasVis/README.md

 On Linux the contents of lib/ goes in /usr/local/lib and include/ in /usr/local/include

+On OS X libspotify.framework/Versions/12.1.51/Headers/api.h goes into /usr/include/libspotify and libspotify.framework/libspotify is copied to /usr/lib/libspotify.so

 ## Usage

 Analyse a file by running `python src/pymasvis/analyze.py filename`.
 The result will be output to `filename-pymasvis.png`.
 Spotify analysis is done by running `python src/pymasvis/analyze.py -u username -p password spotify_link`.
 Result when using Spotify is output to current working directory.